kubernetes-sigs/external-dns/README.md

 ExternalDNS was built with extensibility in mind.
 Adding and experimenting with new DNS providers and sources of desired DNS records should be as easy as possible.
 It should also be possible to modify how ExternalDNS behaves—e.g. whether it should add records but never delete them.

-We're working on an ownership system that allows ExternalDNS to keep track of records it creates and/or never modify records over which it lacks control.
+We're working on an ownership system that allows ExternalDNS to never modify records over which it lacks control.

 Here's a rough outline on what is to come: